astronomer/docs/learn/airflow-kafka.md

     This DAG has one task called `listen_for_mood` which uses the AwaitMessageTriggerFunctionSensor to listen to messages in all topics supplied to its `topics` parameters.
 For each message that is consumed, the following actions are performed:

-    - The `listen_function` consumes and processes the message, then supplies the output to the `apply_function` parameter of the AwaitMessageTriggerFunctionSensor.
+    - The `listen_function` supplied to the `apply_function` parameter of the AwaitMessageTriggerFunctionSensor consumes and processes the message.
 The `listen_function` is provided as a dot notation string, which is necessary because the Airflow triggerer component needs to access this function.
     - If the message consumed causes the `listen_function` to return a value, a [TriggerEvent](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html) fires.
     - After a TriggerEvent fires, the AwaitMessageTriggerFunctionSensor executes the function provided to the `event_triggered_function` parameter.
  In this example, the `event_triggered_function` starts a downstream DAG using the `.execute()` method of the [`TriggerDagRunOperator`](cross-dag-dependencies#triggerdagrunoperator).